cksystemsteaching/selfie/README.md

 pc==0x10180(~9): jal zero,-8: |- pc==0x10180 -> pc==0x10160
 ```

+You may also want to take a look at the `compile_while` procedure in `selfie.c` which generates both the *forward-branching* `beq` and the *backward-jumping* `jal` instruction for a given `while` loop.

-A `jal` instruction is actually capable of doing a bit more than that.
+A `jal` instruction is actually capable of doing a bit more than just jumping unconditionally.
 Check out its official RISC-V ISA specification:

 `jal rd,imm`: `rd = pc + 4; pc = pc + imm` with `-2^20 <= imm < 2^20` and `imm % 2 == 0`

-...
+Before jumping `pc`-relative by setting the `pc` to `pc + imm`, `jal` actually saves the value of `pc + 4` in a register identified by the `rd` parameter!
+This is called *linking*.
+It just did not do that in the above example because we were using the `zero` register which ignores all updates.
+In fact, `jal` stands for *jump and link*, even though a `jal` actually instructs the CPU to link first and then jump.
+In any case, we show you an example of that right below.
+The other important feature of `jal` is that it supports an even larger range of immediate values than the `beq` instruction and therefore requires yet another encoding format called the *J-Format*:

 ```
 // RISC-V J Format